-- Step 4.
-Remove the zero plugs from the Sensor Head receiver hoods. - Step 5.
+- Step 5.
 While shining a flashlight directly into the receiver window send the command: R? - NOTE: This test requires the use of a filament bulb flashlight.
 There is insufficient IR radiation from a visible LED source to carry out this test successfully. - Step 6.
 Verify that the value in the 'Forward (Back) Scatter Receiver Background Brightness' field is much greater than 00.06.